Teriyaki Tempeh and Broccoli

 • Whisk together all ingredients for the teriyaki sauce in a small bowl and set aside.

-• In a large skillet over medium-low heat brown the tempeh strips in a small amount of oil, adding more oil, a little at a time, as necessary to keep the pan from drying out.
-You'll want to cook the tempeh about 3-4 minutes per side.
+• In a large skillet over medium-low heat, add 1-2 teaspoons of oil.
+Once hot, add tempeh strips and brown, adding more oil, a little at a time, as necessary to keep the pan from drying out.
+You’ll want to cook the tempeh for about 3-4 minutes per side.

 • Once tempeh is golden brown in color, add teriyaki sauce and nutritional yeast to the pan.
 Toss to coat the tempeh.

-• Toss broccoli florets and garlic into the pan.
+• Add broccoli florets and garlic into the pan.
 Sauté/simmer mixture for about 10 minutes, turning occasionally.
+If the pan seems dry, you can add a splash of water, 1 Tablespoon at a time.
+You can also cover the pan to help the broccoli steam.

-• Remove from heat once broccoli is tender-crisp and bright in color.
-Serve immediately over quinoa, rice or cauliflower rice with scallions and sesame seeds as a garnish.
+• Remove from heat once broccoli is tender-crisp and bright green in color.
+Serve immediately over ½ cup brown rice with scallions and sesame seeds as a garnish.

 Notes